jahangir842/kubernetes-notes/docs/1-Introduction.md

    - An open-source container orchestration platform originally developed by Google and now managed by CNCF.

 5. **Marathon**
-   - A container orchestration framework built on Apache Mesos and DC/OS for running containers at scale.
+   - A container orchestration framework built on **Apache Mesos** and DC/OS for running containers at scale.

 6. **Nomad**
-   - A flexible container and workload orchestrator provided by HashiCorp, designed for multi-cloud environments.
+   - A flexible container and workload orchestrator provided by **HashiCorp**, designed for multi-cloud environments.

 7. **Docker Swarm**
-   - A native container orchestrator built into Docker Engine, enabling clustering and scaling of Docker containers.
+   - A native container orchestrator built into **`**Docker Engine**, enabling clustering and scaling of Docker containers.

 ---